CodingwithKarim/AgentK/README.md

   - Cohere
   - Google Gemini
   - Hugging Face
+  - Any OpenAI-compatible API endpoint (just specify the endpoint URL and use OpenAI as provider value in agentk_config.json)

  🔹 **Multi-Model Conversations**
   Talk to multiple models simultaneously or one at a time.
-Compare responses across different models for the same message.
+Compare responses across different models for the same prompt.

  🔹 **Dynamic Context Sharing**
   Toggle shared context on/off between models.
 Let models see each other's responses or keep conversations isolated.